alabsi91/request-animation-number/README.md

 - Based on ` requestAnimationFrame()` method which generates smooth animation and transitions.

-- Matches animation speed on different screens frame rates. *Tested on 60 and 145 frame rate screens*
+- Matches animation speed on different screens refresh rates. *Tested on 60 and 145 refresh rate screens*

 - Animate anything takes a value as number.
 > E.g. scrolling , width, color